Hostage diplomacy: China

 According to The Guardian, China has a track record of hostage diplomacy but has repeatedly denied engaging in the practice.
 From 1967 to 1969, the Chinese Communist Party kept two dozen British diplomats and civilians as de facto hostages.
 The British were able to effect the release of their personnel by decoupling the hostage situation from broader political and economic issues through protracted negotiation.

 It is widely believed that China detained two Canadians, Michael Spavor and Michael Kovrig, in response to the arrest of Meng Wanzhou.
 In 2019, Australian Yang Hengjun's detention was also linked to a renewed effort at hostage diplomacy in response to the arrest of Meng Wanzhou.
 Prior to Hengjun's detention, the Australian government had sharply criticized the Chinese government for detaining the two Canadians.
 The 2020 arrest of the Australian news anchor Cheng Lei has been viewed as a possible incidence of hostage diplomacy.
 The February 2019 exit ban placed on Irish citizen Richard O'Halloran has also been considered a case of hostage diplomacy.

 The Lowy Institute has concluded that China's use of hostage diplomacy, among other things, undermines their "peaceful rise" narrative.
 The Taiwanese government has expressed concerns that the Hong Kong national security law will be used to facilitate further Chinese hostage diplomacy.
-According to Taiwan News in 2020 China began practicing hostage diplomacy towards Taiwan, a target against which it hadn't been used for some time.
+According to Taiwan News in 2020, China began practicing hostage diplomacy towards Taiwan, a target against which it hadn't been used for some time.

 On 15 February 2021, 58 countries including Japan, Australia, the United Kingdom, and the United States formed a coalition led by Canada, signed a non-binding declaration, and condemned the arbitrary detention of foreign nationals for diplomatic leverage.
 While China was not officially called out, Canadian and American officials said that China had been the subject of the statement.
 The Canadian foreign ministry said it was not targeting a single nation but was bringing diplomatic pressure on the issue.
 Shortly after, China's embassy in Canada released an article published by the Chinese Communist Party-owned tabloid Global Times, which dismissed the coalition's efforts as an "aggressive and ill-considered attack designed to provoke China".

 In September 2021, following the release of Meng Wanzhou, the two Canadians held in China as well as two Americans held in China whose detentions were suspected of being linked to hostage diplomacy over Meng Wanzhou's court case were freed.

 China is also known to have detained American citizens including Mark Swidan, Alice Lin, and Kai Li.
 The detentions of Swidan and Li have been ruled arbitrary by an independent group of human rights experts at the United Nations Working Group on Arbitrary Detention.

 Gaza

 Hamas uses hostage diplomacy as a means of political leverage.
-This is particularly evident in the way the organization takes hostages to exert pressure on Israel.
+This is particularly evident in the way the organization takes hostages to exert pressure on Israel, particularly on its Blockade of the Gaza Strip.